 As you grow, the workload significantly increases, and you'll need to hire qualified individuals for each role and establish a hierarchy.
 I know what you’re thinking: finally, the good stuff!

-Your company’s revenue, age, and size will invariably dictate the structure and requirements of your finance department.
-It goes without saying that a startup generally won’t need, or have access to, the same resources as multinational organizations.
-Keep in mind that none of this information is one-size-fits-all.
-Factors like the industry you operate in, your specific needs, number of employees, and office locations will play into how you build and structure your finance team.
+It goes without saying that a startup generally won’t need, or have access to, the same resources as multinational organizations, so keep in mind that none of this information is one-size-fits-all.

 Startup

 In most cases, startups focus on growth and scalability with the goal being to develop a business model that can generate high profits.
 A smaller headcount usually leads to founders and key personnel wearing many hats.
-While you share CFO or Treasurer duties with other functions, consider investing in powerful accounting software such as Quickbooks.

 As growth picks up, most of your finance team may be outsourced to specialist providers.
 As a startup, your main financial concerns are mostly: